Party of Women: Election results

-Local Government
+Local government

 The party has never won an election to a local council before and has only ever obtained councillors through defection.

 Cllr Mandy Clare of Cheshire West and Chester Council defected to the party in March 2024, having left Labour, giving the party their first representative in local government.
 Clare left the party a few months later in July 2024 to sit as an Independent, before joining Reform UK, then subsequently being arrested for assault.
+The charges were later dropped due to insufficient evicence.

 Cllr Vanessa Bell of Maldon District Council in Essex defected to the party, currently serving as their only elected representative.
 Bell represents the ward of Burnham-on-Crouch South.